research-ag/hpl-io/README.md

 ### Aggregator gid status states

 The status of a transaction as per its gid can be queried via the `gidStatus(gid)` query function.
-It returns one of the following states:
+It returns one of the following states or traps:

 |State|Description|
 |---|---|